 I was initially somewhat sceptical, as I’m not a great fan of standard tourist attractions.
 However, the ride absolutely blew me away!
 There’s ample time to view all the sights from a very different perspective and take photos or do some filming.
 The view is simply breathtaking and well worth the money.

 Tickets for the London Eye

 Tickets for the London Eye can be purchased locally or online.
-As the ferris wheel has been London’s most-visited attraction for the past ten years, you may have to wait in line a long time to buy tickets locally.
-It’s worth purchasing them online in advance if you don’t want to spend considerably more time waiting in line than you do on the ferris wheel.
+As the Ferris wheel has been London’s most-visited attraction for the past ten years, you may have to wait in line for a long time to buy tickets locally.
+It’s worth purchasing them online in advance if you don’t want to spend considerably more time waiting in line than you do on the Ferris wheel.
 During the summer months and school vacations, the waiting time is sometimes over an hour.

 Be sure to buy tickets in advance to save time and money!